life-itself/community/content/blog/2021/10/05/deliberately-developmental-spaces-a-key-to-addressing-the-metacrisis.md

 If ontological development is so important it would be good to know how it happens and what we can do to support and nurture it.

 We first need to acknowledge how little we know and how much there is to learn about the nature of ontological development.
+For example, at the individual level there is still much debate (and limited empirical evidence) on the dimensions and stages of development beyond childhood.[^4]  And on the question of _how_ that development happens (ontogenesis) our research remains at an early stage.[^5]

+At the collective level, i.e. culture, it is even more rudimentary: simply defining and “measuring” culture is still in its infancy and our empirical knowledge of _how_ culture develops is barely existent.
+Nevertheless, significant [progress is starting to be made](https://coevolution.fas.harvard.edu).

-For example, at the individual level there is still much debate (and limited empirical evidence) on the dimensions and stages of development beyond childhood.On the individual side, Wilber and the Integral movement present an impressive synthesis of a variety of existing developmental work e.g. Kegan, Kohlberg, Graves, Gebser, Cook-Greuter that provides compelling evidence for the existence of a variety of dimensions for development.
+[^4]: On the individual side, Wilber and the Integral movement present an impressive synthesis of a variety of existing developmental work e.g. Kegan, Kohlberg, Graves, Gebser, Cook-Greuter that provides compelling evidence for the existence of a variety of dimensions for development.
 However, the empirical base on which this rests remains slender – the best documented in the cognitive domain (e.g. Commons et al).

-And on the question of _how_ that development happens (ontogenesis) our research remains at an early stage.On the spiritual side there is obviously material to draw on: the many traditions which over millennia have cultivated a variety of practices for “waking up” (state development).
+[^5]: On the spiritual side there is obviously material to draw on: the many traditions which over millennia have cultivated a variety of practices for “waking up” (state development).
 However, we have had until very recently very limited rigorous sense of what works and what doesn’t – for example, it is really only in the last couple of decades that we have got solid evidence and insight around meditation and yoga.
-At the collective level, i.e. culture, it is even more rudimentary: simply defining and “measuring” culture is still in its infancy and our empirical knowledge of _how_ culture develops is barely existent.

 ## Deliberately developmental spaces are one major, viable approach

-All that said, we can make some good guesses on what could work based on existing researchTo give one example that speaks to the group and physical colocation aspect.
+All that said, we can make some good guesses on what could work based on existing research[^6] and the examples and experience over the millenia.
+Examples include monasteries, Bildung schools in the 19th-century Nordic countries[^7] or intentional communities in more recent times.

+There is also our own recent direct experience at Life Itself and we know there are other similarly focused groups in existence, for example the [Monastic Academy](https://www.monasticacademy.com) (which has locations in Vermont, California and Canada) and K9 intentional co-living in Stockholm.
+We also see relevance for other communities who have interest in new forms of social organisation, for example ProtoB communities and those interested in the idea of a "metamodern monastery".

+[^6]: To give one example that speaks to the group and physical colocation aspect.
 Development in being will involve (at a minimum) a) sustained engagement with developmental practices b) shifts in worldview.
-In addressing these we can draw on two basic psychological insights that have robust empirical support: a) even when we have a practice that we know will benefit us we tend to find it hard to do on our own but easier to do in a group (think of meditating or going running in the morning); b) we “believe together”, that is we tend to learn from and share the beliefs of those around us (or, conversely find it harder to think differently from those around us). and the examples and experience over the millenia.
-Examples include monasteries, Bildung schools in the 19th-century Nordic countriesSee the Nordic Secret by Lene Andersen and Tomas Bjorkman (2017). or intentional communities in more recent times.
-There is also our own recent direct experience at Life Itself and we know there are other similarly focused groups in existence, for example the Monastic Academy (which has locations in Vermont, California and Canada) and K9 intentional co-living in Stockholm.
-We also see relevance for other communities who have interest in new forms of social organisation, for example ProtoB communities and those interested in the idea of a “metamodern monastery”.
+In addressing these we can draw on two basic psychological insights that have robust empirical support: a) even when we have a practice that we know will benefit us we tend to find it hard to do on our own but easier to do in a group (think of meditating or going running in the morning); b) we “believe together”, that is we tend to learn from and share the beliefs of those around us (or, conversely find it harder to think differently from those around us).

+[^7]: See the Nordic Secret by Lene Andersen and Tomas Bjorkman (2017).

+## Three key characteristics of deliberately developmental spaces

 Drawing on these, we can hypothesize three key characteristics for environments that would consciously support “development of being”: